rnolan3/fluid-timeline/README.md

 ## Usage

-Start by including the timeline event in module.
+Start by including the StickyList module:

 ```
 import StickyList from ‘sticky-list’;
 ```

-Next, you'll want to instantiate your sticky-list.
+Next, you'll want to instantiate your sticky-list:

 ```
 // Vanilla JS